-Prior to the May 12, 2020 Planning Commission hearing, the justification of the waivers was provided by the applicant in three letters, two submitted by Andrew Faber, Esq. of Berliner Cohen, LLP dated November 30, 2018 (Attachment 11) and April 22, 2020 (Attachment 12) and the other by Steven Ohlhaber, AIA of C2K Architecture on April 23,

-2020.4 Subsequently, Mr. Ohlhaber's letter was revised and dated June 25, 2020 to reflect the amended application (Attachment 13).
-The senior housing partner on the project, Randy Bekerman, representing Atria Senior Living, also submitted a letter dated June 24, 2020 (Attachment 14).
-These letters state that the waivers are necessary for a number of reasons, including but not limited to the following:
+Prior to the May 12, 2020 Planning Commission hearing, the justification of the waivers was provided by the applicant in three letters, two submitted by Andrew Faber, Esq. of Berliner Cohen, LLP dated November 30, 2018 (Attachment K) and April 22, 2020 (Attachment L) and the other by Steven Ohlhaber, AIA of C2K Architecture on April 23, 2020.
+Subsequently, Mr. Ohlhaber's letter was revised and dated June 25, 2020 to reflect the amended application (Attachment M).
+The senior housing partner on the project, Randy Bekerman, representing Atria Senior Living, also submitted a letter dated June 24, 2020 (Attachment N).
+On July 31, 2020, Andrew Faber, Esq. of Berliner Cohen, LLP and the project development team submitted letters further justifying the waivers, as well as requesting an incentive/concession for the consolidation of the BMR units in Building 2 (Attachments O & P respectively).
+These letters state that the waivers and incentive/concession are necessary for a number of reasons, including but not limited to the following:

-- Taller structures with higher density housing and retail are concentrated on the eastern end of the site, allowing a greater product mix of housing which includes townhouse/rowhouse options as wells as both senior market rate and BMR apartments that vary from studio to two-bedroom units. - Having the lower density townhomes/rowhouses spread across the western, northern and southern ends of the development acts to better transition to the single family and lower-elevated apartments along Mary Avenue.
+- Taller structures with higher density housing and retail are concentrated on the eastern end of the site, allowing a greater product mix of housing which includes townhouse/rowhouse options as wells as both senior market rate and senior BMR apartments that vary from studio to two-bedroom units. - Having the lower density townhouses/rowhouses spread across the western, northern and southern ends of the development acts to better transition to the single family and lower-elevated apartments along Mary Avenue.
 This pushes the need for the higher density senior housing buildings to be taller to accommodate the added density units. - Consolidation of the senior housing components adheres to certain design requirements and laws and regulations that are particular to the senior population.
 In addition, placing these units closer to the Cupertino Senior Center, retail, and bus systems benefits this population. - A strict enforcement of the height and slope line setback standards would require the units to be further relocated to parts around the site, potentially losing required open space.
-Limiting the height of Building 1 to 45 feet would directly eliminate 102 senior units from the Project, and would eliminate another 15 units, in order to relocate the amenity terrace to a lower floor.
+Limiting the height of Building 1 to 45 feet would directly eliminate 102 senior units from the Project and would eliminate another 15 units in order to relocate the amenity terrace to a lower floor.
 Limiting the height of Building 2 to 45 feet would directly eliminate 18 BMR senior units from the project.
 If taller buildings were to be placed deeper into the site in order to conform with the 1:1 slope line setback, the site's circulation would be compromised.
-It would force a reduction of the required Open Space and would reduce distance between buildings to an unacceptable degree. - Dispersion of the Senior Housing within a mixed housing development (i.e., a development that includes non-age restricted units) is precluded by state and federal law.
-Housing that is developed as senior housing is subject to specific design features such as doors and hallways accessible by wheelchairs, grab bars and railings for those who have difficulty walking, additional lighting in common areas, and access provided without the use of stairs, and must be designed to encourage social contact by providing at least one common room and common open space.
-(Civil Code Section 51.2(d)).
-All senior housing must have rules and restrictions clearly restricting occupancy consistent with federal and state occupancy requirements and must verify occupancy by reliable surveys and affidavits.
-(42 U.S.C.
-Section 3607(b)(2); Civil Code Section 51.3(c).)
-The policies, procedures and marketing must demonstrate that the senior development is intended for seniors.
-(54 Fed.
-Reg.
-3255 (Jan.
-23, 1989)).
+It would force a reduction of the required Open Space and would reduce distance between buildings to an unacceptable degree.